garyhlai/cortex-wiki/hello_world_tutorial.md

 This is what allows your users to call your model and recognize the digit in their input image.
 There are two types of calls in blockchain: transaction or call.
 The former changes the state of the blockchain is verified by network consensus (all computers in the network verifies the change to the state).
 The latter doesn't change the state of the blockchain; instead, it simply returns you the result of the program as executed by a nearby computer in the network.
 NewDigitRecognitionInferView is the latter whereas NewDigitRecognitionInfer is the former.
 If you want your call to the program to be recorded on the blockchain, you should use NewDigitRecognitionInfer; otherwise, you should just use NewDigitRecognitionInferView.

-- User need to call the function from remix.

-To deploy this contract

-Open remix, activate the two modules on the side.

-To call this contract, click on the buttons on the left

 Three things left now:

-\*1.
-How can users (someone other than the owner of the contract) call this function from remix?
+1. How can users (someone other than the owner of the contract) call this function from remix?

-2. Can we take user input image?
-(Fix the compiler) Where can we get such input image?
+2. Can we take user input image/ parameters?
+(Fix the compiler) Can we do InferView function?
+Where can we get such input image?
 Can we use input image of other dimensions?

 3. How to move it to MainNet?